An example of a product analytics dashboard showing checkout conversion rates.

 • Business goals: Data about company and product performance.

-• Product usage: Clarifies how users interact with your product and how the product team is progressing with features and upgrades.
+• Product usage: This section clarifies how users interact with your product and how the product team is progressing with features and upgrades.

-• Customer satisfaction: Metrics that help you understand whether customers are happy with their overall experience.
+• Customer satisfaction: Metrics that help you understand whether customers are happy with their overall product experience.

 • Customer journey: Progress in the customer’s use of the product and engagement with the brand.